trigaten/MC_Gladiator/README.md

 Congratulations, you have just made a custom environment and completed the first step of our environment construction-- creating an agent with an iron sword.

+This is likely not the most effective way to make a new environment (Im not sure if all of the steps are needed), so I will try to update this when I find better ways.

 ## Model

 We will be using a multi headed model with a CNN+GRU+FC base and two FC heads.